particle-iot-archived/docs-old/src/content/firmware.md

 * name (1–63 ASCII characters)
 * public/private (default public)
 * ttl (time to live, 0–16777215 seconds, default 60)
   !!
-NOTE: The user-specified ttl value is not yet implemented and will default to 60
+NOTE: Currently the ttl parameter is ignored, ttl is always zero.
 * optional data (up to 63 bytes)

 Anyone may subscribe to public events; think of them like tweets.